 Some Key Things to Consider

-Rhythm Training Through Melodic Practise
+Rhythm Training Through Melodic Practice

 Not only do scales help with musicality, but they are fundamental when it comes to rhythm.
 Getting a strong grip on the mechanical act of moving up and down an instrument is imperative in the early stages.
 Just like with your DAW, being hindered by your ability to move swiftly and efficiently through a session limits the quality of your work.
-When you learn piano, being unable to move around comfortably will limit how quickly you can progress.
+When you learn piano, being unable to move around comfortably will restrict how quickly you can progress.

 The Infamous Circle of Fifths